 Running items (Standard or Advanced license)

 In the Standard or Advanced license, your organization can run up to a maximum number of feeds and analytics at the same time.
 This can be any combination of items depending on the needs of the use case.
-The Standard license supports up to five running items, so this can be one feed, two real-time analytics, and two big data analytics; or two feeds and three real-time analytics; and so on.
+The Standard license supports up to ten running items, so this can be four feeds, four real-time analytics, and two big data analytics; or four feeds, three real-time analytics and three big data analytics; and so on.

 Administrators can view the number of running items on the Home page in the Velocity application.
 Additionally, the Feeds and Analytics page reports the list of feeds, real-time analytics, and big data analytics that are actively running.
 For details, see Compute and storage management.